hackle/blog-rust/raw/curious-kotlin-union.md

     }
 ```

+Which is not terrible, and would be expected of equivalent code in Haskell or Rust.
+It's often the case a new adapter feels peeved by the size as well as the boring nature of the `when` expression, and tries to improve or "abstract" it, such as by introducing a map; or faced with a union type with a few more member types, attempts to find shortcuts to make the code shorter and "cleaner".
+Watch out - this is usually a slippery slope.
+Such smart workarounds usually undermines the guarantee provided by union types; it's a regression in correctness.

+Dealing with union types (or modern type systems) require a change of mindset.
+As a rule of thumb, "smart" code that degrades type-checking to runtime behaviour, or results in regression of type safety should be avoided; seemingly "dumb" code with the blessing of the type system is more preferable.
+(An attractive deal sweetener is well-type code is easier for the modern language servers or IDEs to analyse, often seen through high-quality auto-completion).

-Which is not terrible (and would be expected of equivalent code in Haskell or Rust), but one can find 2 reasons to be critical,
+With that said, there is always room to demand more.
+In our case, one can find 2 reasons to be critical,

 1. the repetition in `payResult.errorMessage`.
 Unlike TypeScript, Kotlin is _mostly_ not structured typed, and cannot figure out the presence of the common field;
 2. more subtly, it makes no sense to call `extractError` from `PayResult.Success` - there is no "error" to speak of!
 This forces the use of `String?` as the return type.
 While one may guess that `Success` will result in `null`, from the types along, there is no stopping `null` for `NotEnoughBalance` too.
 In other words, the return type is _polluted_; the caller's hands are also forced to have to check for null.